 FREMO is not totally new in Finland, The first Finnish FREMO modules (although using German prototype) were constructied in 1988, but the time was not ready yet for modular concepts like FREMO.
 The second wave started in 2001 when Johannis Likos showed his greek FREMO modules at Lahti exhibition.
 Later in 2004 Martin Janda from Zababov club studied at Helsinki University of Technology and introduced the FREMO concept to Tapiola club members.
-The most significant start took place under the leadership of Kari Hovinmaa and Johannis Likos, a small group of individual enthusiast from Tapiola club, got together and started the FREMO module construction.
+The most significant start took place under the leadership of Kari Hovinmaa, Johannis Likos and Kari Saalasti, a small group of individual enthusiast from Tapiola club, got together and started the FREMO module construction.
 Today (2016) we have close to 70 FREMO modules, including five stations and two fiddle yards, and more are under construction ranging geographically from Helsinki to Oulu in the northern part of Finland.

 We would like to point out that FREMO-FIN — as we call ourselves — is in no way connected to Tapiola club, it just happened that the first FREMO modules of this wave were constructed by Tapiola club members, and that the Tapiola club also built a few FREMO modules.